shoui520/shoui520.github.io/docs/faq.md

 ### When (what time of day) should I do Anki?
 I recommend doing Anki the first thing in the morning.
 (As early as possible)
 ### How long should I spend on Anki?
 No more than 1 hour per day.
 Prioritise immersion time, not flashcards.They are only a supplement to your immersion.
-I spend about 25 minutes with Anki.
-And I study about 500 cards per day, your format may vary the amount of time you spend.
+I spend about 25 minutes with Anki. ~~And I study about 500 cards per day~~, Not anymore, I reset my Anki.
+Your format may vary the amount of time you spend.
 Personally I just use AnimeCards.
 ### About grammar, should I do Tae Kim or Cure Dolly?
 Pls answer
 Who cares.
 Just do whatever.
 (Cure Dolly is better in my humble opinion ;))
 ### What JLPT are you shoui